viamrobotics/docs/docs/product-overviews/fleet-management.md

 ## Remote control

-If the user uses remote control in the Viam App ([https://app.viam.com](https://app.viam.com)) UI, then all communication to the robot is via WebRTC.
+If the user uses remote control in the Viam app ([https://app.viam.com](https://app.viam.com)) UI, then all communication to the robot is via WebRTC.

 * <a href="https://pkg.go.dev/go.viam.com/utils@v0.0.3/rpc#hdr-Connection" target="_blank">WebRTC Docs</a>[^webrtc]